Nasser Khalili: Philanthropy

 One project of Khalili's Foundation is the Maimonidies Interfaith Initiative, originally founded in 1995 to promote "understanding, cooperation and peace between Jews, Christians and Muslims internationally through art, culture and education".
-Its activities include the Maimonides Interfaith Explorers, a UNESCO-supported online educational resource for children aged 10 to 11.
+Its activities include Interfaith Explorers, a UNESCO-supported online educational resource for children aged 10 to 11.
 The course is freely offered to schools and supported by a bank of four hundred online videos.

 In the 1990s, Khalili commissioned a series of five paintings by the artist Ben Johnson called the House of Peace to promote peace and harmony between Judaism, Christianity and Islam.
 The foundation also donated 20,000 copies of The Timeline History of Islamic Art and Architecture (Visions of Splendour), written by Khalili, to schools in the United Kingdom and Islamic countries.

 Faith in the Commonwealth is a global citizenship education project started jointly by the Commonwealth and the Khalili Foundation.
 It gives Training of Trainers workshops to people from the ages of 15 to 29 from different faith backgrounds, including those of no faith, supporting them in developing social action projects within their communities.
 These projects address topics such as hate speech, girls' education, and indigenous people's rights.

 Khalili is the chair of Global Hope Europe, one of three not-for-profit organisations that together form the Global Hope Coalition.
 The coalition was founded in 2016 and gives annual awards to political leaders and "everyday heroes" who combat extremism and intolerance.
 Irina Bokova, former Director of UNESCO, is the coalition's honorary president.